deniskhud/speed_typing_test/README.md

-So far, this is a prototype of a speed typing test program.
+This is a program to test your fast typing skills.
+I used the sfml library to display the window